chmduquesne/minibackup/README.md

 What is this?
 -------------

-A free, opensource service that allows you to store arbitrary data in the cloud trough simple HTTP requests.
+A free, opensource service that allows you to store arbitrary data online trough simple HTTP requests.

 Why?
 ----